 Would you like to have an interview with you, all about your business and what you’ve learned running it, featured in my popular blog series, Saturday Small Business Chat?

-Every Saturday since June 2011 I’ve published an interview with a fellow freelancer or small business owner (the index so far is here) – and every year I go back and revisit my interviewees to see how they’re doing!
-Nowadays, I only have a few spaces per year for new interviews, with the rest filled by updates.
+Most Saturdays since June 2011 I’ve published an interview with a fellow freelancer or small business owner (the index so far is here) – and every year I go back and revisit my interviewees to see how they’re doing!
 Oh – and it’s entirely free to take part, although I do ask that you help publicise your interview by talking about it on social media and your own website.

 I’m keen to showcase a large range of participants – so if you’re a freelancer, new or established, or call yourself an entrepreneur, or run your own business, whether it’s got 2 employees or 2,000, anything like that – do join in!